-But first let’s look at the cover, shall we?
+But first, let’s look at the cover, shall we?

-But it’s time to boot this sucker:
+But it’s time to boot this ducker:

-The title screen is taken from the cover art and of course it wouldn’t be a DuckTales game without its infamous theme.
+The title screen is taken from the cover art and of course, it wouldn’t be a DuckTales game without its infamous theme.
 I swear, I’m hearing it in my head while I’m typing this.
-WOO HOO!
+WOOHOO!

-The intro then shows us Scrooge’s rival, Flintheart Glomgold, barging in Scrooge’s office and challenging him to a contest: whoever amasses the most riches in a month, gains the title of “Duck of the Year” and appears on the cover of Dime Magazine (Disney’s equivalent of Time Magazine, get it?).
+The intro then shows us Scrooge’s rival, Flintheart Glomgold, barging into Scrooge’s office and challenging him to a contest: whoever amasses the most riches in a month, gains the title of “Duck of the Year” and appears on the cover of Dime Magazine (Disney’s equivalent of Time Magazine, get it?).
 Wasn’t that in an episode of the show?

-Then you choose between three difficulty levels and off you go.
+Then you choose between 3 difficulty levels and off you go.
 You start in Scrooge’s office where you can swim in Scrooge’s money bin (and find rare coins), play in the stock market, buying and selling stocks (I’ll get back to that later on) or you can click on the map on the right.

 A mountain stage, where you control Scrooge’s three nephews (Huey, Dewey and Louie) and with a climbing rope, you need to get to the top of the mountain to reclaim the treasure while avoiding enemies and falling rocks.
-You only get three opportunities (one for each nephew).
+You only get 3 opportunities (one for each nephew).

-A photograph stage, where you take control of Webby and need to take photographs of animals that pop up.
+A photograph stage, where you take control of Webby and take photographs of animals that pop up.
 Photographs of rare animals are more valuable.
 Because there aren’t any enemies or obstacles, it’s the easiest stage, but it has a time limit.

-But before starting any of the above, you need to travel to them.
+But before starting any of the above, you need to travel to these locations.
 Enter a flying stage, where you take control of Launchpad’s plane and fly it from left to right without crashing to the ground and other obstacles.
 If that happens, you lose time and money.
 In some cases, you get to race against Glomgold and if he finishes the stage first, he gets the treasure.

 Apparently, you can find in some stages Bombastium, which can be used by Gyro Gearloose to invent a teleporter, thus bypassing the flying stage, but I haven’t found it so far.
 Also, for every stage that you finish successfully, that particular location on the map turns green and can’t be played again.
-Consequently, every treasure found by Glomgold, turns a location red and can’t be accessed either.
+Consequently, every treasure found by Glomgold turns a location red and can’t be accessed either.

-The graphics are colorful but the animation is very stiff.
+The graphics are colourful but the animation looks very stiff.
 And the controls, even with a gamepad, aren’t very responsive.
 The music is OK (nowhere near as good as in the NES version) but the sound effects are very limited.
-While I found the easiest difficulty setting not much of a challenge, the other difficulty setting posed a real challenge during the gameplay, but with only three different stages, it gets very repetitive in no time.
+While I found the easiest difficulty setting not much of a challenge, the other difficulty settings posed a real challenge, but with only 4 different stages repeated throughout the game, it gets boring in no time.

 In conclusion, this game pales in comparison with the NES version.
-While it has a few funny visual jokes here and there (like every time you crash the plane), in overall it isn’t a great game, despite having some cool cameos from the show.
-However if you’re a DuckTales fan, you might want to give it a shot by clicking here and enjoy it in your own browser.
+While it has a few funny visual jokes here and there (like every time you crash the plane), overall it isn’t a great game, despite having some cool cameos from the show.
+However, if you’re a DuckTales fan, you might want to give it a shot by clicking here and enjoy it in your own browser.

 I’m terribly sorry for the lack of reviews lately but I’ve found a new full-time job in another city, which prompt moving and everything, so there isn’t going to be as many reviews as before but I haven’t quit on playing and reviewing games.